 The European Brown Bear (Ursus arctos arctos) is the smallest in the brown bear family.
-Other brown bear family members are the Grizzly and Kodiak.
-It is also called the Eurasian Brown Bear.
+It is also known as the Eurasian Brown Bear.
+Other brown bear family members are the Grizzly Bear and the Kodiak Bear.

-The European Brown Bear is an omnivore; the largest omnivorous mammal in the world.
-In the wild, bears have a varied diet, ranging from grasses, herbs, roots, berries, nuts, as well as insects, mammals, and fish.
+The European Brown Bear is an omnivore.
+It is the largest omnivorous mammal in the world.
+In the wild, it has a varied diet, ranging from grasses, herbs, roots, berries, and nuts, as well as insects, mammals, and fish.

-Female European Brown Bears are pregnant for 180-266 days, before giving birth to one bear cub.
+The female European Brown Bear is pregnant for 180-266 days, before giving birth to one live young, called a cub.

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM